-68 Due to unforeseeable closures of training facilities and unavailability of academic courses that require an instructor, extensions for aviation training requirements of up to 90 days may be requested through the chain of command to the Chief, OORP.
+72 Due to unforeseeable closures of training facilities and unavailability of academic courses that require an instructor, extensions for aviation training requirements of up to 90 days may be requested through the chain of command to the Chief, OORP.
 The period of the extension will be valid from the date the individuals training currency expired.
 Regional Directors may request blanket extensions for their personnel.
-For extensions in excess of 90 days the RAM must contact the NAM prior to requesting the extension
+For extensions in excess of 90 days the RAM/RASM must contact the NAM/NASM prior to requesting the extension information on BSEE aviation programs rather than a generalized presentation on the Department's aviation program as presented in the M3 course.

-69 The A100 and A200 are required by DOI for Special Use missions (reconnaissance, low level, vessel landings, and mountainous terrain) and M3 is required for DOI Supervisors and any extensions to DOI required training must be approved by the OAS Director.
+73 The A100 and A200 are required by DOI for Special Use missions (reconnaissance, low level, vessel landings, and mountainous terrain) and M3 is required for DOI Supervisors and any extensions to DOI required training must be approved by the OAS Director.